Jewish Studies

 Open to: 10, 11, 12

 How do we use Jewish text and tradition to make sense of social injustice, and what tools from this tradition can we use to make positive change?
 In this course, students draw upon a wide variety of ancient and contemporary Jewish and non-Jewish sources, as well as their own identities and experiences, to define, study, and practice Jewish social justice and look at contemporary social justice issues through a Jewish lens.
-Students study the essential principles of Jewish social justice; including the value of Btzelem Elohim (all being made in the divine image), the process of teshuvah (repentance and repair), the legacy of the Exodus, the theme of covenant, and the biblical and rabbinic notions of tzedek (justice) and tzedakah.
-Students explore the role of the prophet as truth teller who challenges the status quo, and study the development of protest in Jewish history.
-In doing so, students facilitate a dialogue between traditional Jewish sources and the specific social issues we witness and experience in contemporary American life.
+Students study essential principles of Jewish social justice; Btzelem Elohim (being made in the divine image), teshuvah (repentance and repair), freedom and responsibility, and biblical and rabbinic notions of tzedek (justice) and tzedakah.
+Students explore the role of the prophet as a truth-teller who challenges the status quo, and study the development of protest in Jewish history.
+There is a special focus on housing justice and current, local Bay Area issues.
+We facilitate a dialogue between traditional Jewish sources and the specific social issues we witness and experience in contemporary American life.
 We move beyond the theoretical, using Jewish wisdom as a toolkit to empower our own practices and strategies for effective social change.

 Subject Area: Jewish Culture